Founder, Board Member and Executive Director

 Louise is the newest member of the Uganda team and serves as the Office Administrator.
 She brings to Africa Development Promise over three years of experience in office administration and has strong interpersonal, organizational skills, and a great team spirit.
 A graduate of Kyambogo University, Louise earned her Bachelor’s degree in Arts and Social Sciences.
 Louise says, “I’ve always had a passion to work with communities and bring positive change to people’s lives and Africa Development Promise grants me the opportunity to do so.
 Working with women and seeing them gain economic independence is such an amazing thing and also gives one a sense of purpose.

-field officer, Rwanda Program
+Country Manager, Rwanda Program